Sarthakmistry/ecommerce-data-pipeline/README.md

 **Why Data Vault 2.0 as the integration layer?** A star schema is the right shape for analytics consumption, but loading directly from staging to star schema makes historical tracking and source auditability difficult.
 The vault layer provides a load-date-stamped, hash-keyed, insert-only audit trail that cleanly separates business keys (hubs) from descriptive attributes (satellites) from relationships (links).
 The marts layer then reads from the vault to build consumer-friendly dimensions and facts.

-**Why quarantine instead of hard-fail on data quality?** In a daily batch pipeline processing synthetic data, some quality issues (null brands from DummyJSON, VARIANT case sensitivity mismatches) are known source limitations, not pipeline bugs.
+**Why quarantine instead of hard-fail on data quality?** In a daily batch pipeline processing data, some quality issues (null brands, VARIANT case sensitivity mismatches) are known source limitations, not pipeline bugs.
 Hard-failing would block the entire pipeline for expected issues.
 Instead, failures are routed to a quarantine table with full metadata — the pipeline continues, and the quarantine table serves as an audit log for triage.

 **Why Cosmos for dbt?** Running dbt as a single BashOperator in Airflow treats the entire dbt run as one opaque task.
 Cosmos renders each dbt model as an individual Airflow task, giving per-model visibility in the Airflow graph view, per-model retries, and the ability to insert non-dbt tasks (like GE checkpoints) between dbt model groups.

 **Why an isolated dbt virtualenv in Docker?** dbt and Airflow share Python dependencies, and version conflicts between dbt-snowflake's dependency tree and Airflow's providers are common.
-The Dockerfile creates a separate venv for dbt (`/usr/local/airflow/dbt_venv`) so the two environments don't interfere with each other.
-Cosmos's `VIRTUALENV` execution mode points to this path.
+The Dockerfile creates a separate venv for dbt (/usr/local/airflow/dbt_venv) so the two environments don't interfere with each other.
+Cosmos's VIRTUALENV execution mode points to this path.